recipe-runner/recipe-runner.github.io/source/docs/recipes.md

 # Recipes {#recipes}

-A recipe is a set of instructions executed sequentially written in a [YAML](https://en.wikipedia.org/wiki/YAML) file that let you build complex process to automatize task or extend your application.
+A recipe is a set of instructions executed sequentially written in a [YAML](https://en.wikipedia.org/wiki/YAML) file that let you build complex process to automatize tasks or extend your PHP applications.
 Recipes are made up of one or more steps which in turn are made up of actions.

 ## Steps {#steps}

 A step is a building [block](#blocks) with a set of actions that will be performed.
-Steps could be executed several times if they have a `loop` sentence inside.
+Steps could be executed several times if they have a `loop` sentence inside (see [loops](loops)).

 ## Actions {#actions}

 Actions are the smallest building [block](#blocks) and each one has a module method that will be invoked when the action is run.
-The goal of each task is to execute a module, with very specific arguments.
+The goal of each action is to execute a module, with very specific arguments.
 Variables can be used in arguments to modules.
 You can create your own modules or use modules shared through [Packagist](https://packagist.org/).
 To use an action in a recipe you must include it in a step.
-Similar to steps, actions could be executed several if they include a sentence `loop`.
+Similar to steps, actions could be executed several times if they include a sentence `loop`.

 ## Blocs {#blocks}